brainphreak/html5-ascii-video-player/README.md

 3. The image data of the canvas is then processed to determine the brightness of each pixel.
 4. The brightness of each pixel is mapped to a character in a character set.
 The character set can be customized by the user.
 5. The resulting ASCII characters are then displayed in the preview area.

+## Test Video

+A test video is included in the repository.
+You can play it by clicking the "PLAY HACKERS CLIP" button.